determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

  Step 2: Report Metrics
 ************************

-To report training and validation metrics to the Determined master, we’ll add a few lines of code to our script.
+To report training and validation metrics to the Determined master, we'll add a few lines of code to our script.
 More specifically, we'll create a :class:`~determined.core.Context` object to allow interaction with the master.
 Then, we'll pass the ``core_context`` as an argument into ``main()``, ``train()``, and ``test()`` and modify the function headers accordingly.